Pennsylvania Mortgage Servicer Bond: A Comprehensive Guide

 How Much Does the Pennsylvania Mortgage Servicer Bond Cost?

-The Pennsylvania Mortgage Servicer Bond can cost anywhere between $3,750 to $25,000 per year.
+The Pennsylvania Mortgage Servicer Bond can cost anywhere between $3,750 to $25,000 per year or $375 to $2,500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $500,000 bond requirement.

 $500,000 Mortgage Servicer Bond Cost